 What are the most common hair extension options?

 There’s no shortage of options, from temporary to semi-permanent, and with nearly endless choices within each category.
-Alison Harper of Alison Harper & Company in Richmond, Virginia, breaks down the options with some insight into which wedding hair extensions might be best for your hair type:
+Alison Harper of Alison Harper & Company in Laurel, Maryland breaks down the options with some insight into which wedding hair extensions might be best for your hair type:

 - “Sew-In Extensions: With this technique, we braid down your natural hair and sew two or three bundles of hair extensions to the braids.
 This service can take three to four hours, but the look lasts one or two months for women with textured hair and 2 weeks for women with smoother textured hair.